eggheadio/egghead-instructor-center/README.md

 ---

+# Updates

-# Pull Requests & Continuous Integration
+## Pull Requests

 The `master` branch is _protected_.
 It requires new code be submitted as pull requests and that Continuous Integration through [Codeship](https://app.codeship.com/projects/183842) passes before the pull request can be merged.

+## Continuous Integration

 Continuous Integration runs the `yarn verify` script, which sets the `CI` variable (so that processes only run once, instead of in watch mode) and then checks that tests and builds execute without errors.

+## Deployment

+Deployment is done through Heroku using the [create-react-app-buildpack](https://github.com/mars/create-react-app-buildpack).

+### Staging

+The app is deployed to a staging area on Heroku: [instructor-center.herokuapp.com](https://instructor-center.herokuapp.com).

+Environment variables are configured like `.env` in the [app dashboard](https://dashboard.heroku.com/apps/instructor-center).

+### Prod

+Not set up yet.